Sustainable cocoa sourcing

 - promote social and community engagement.

-In early 2019, we collaborated closely with suppliers to aggregate and integrate information and develop General Mills action plans with intended investment and forecasted impact through 2022 for both Cote d’Ivoire (Excel) and Ghana (Excel).
+We collaborate closely with suppliers and NGO partners to aggregate information to update General Mills action plans and impact tracking tables with investment forecasted through 2022 for both Cote d’Ivoire (Excel) and Ghana (Excel).
 Annual progress report narratives have been updated for Cote d’Ivoire and Ghana.

 “As we look beyond 2020, we will further strengthen our collaborative approach, partnerships and commitments to help address root causes of deforestation, and both protect and restore forests that are critical to all of life,” said Mary Jane Melendez, Chief Sustainability & Social Impact Officer and President of the General Mills Foundation.